Create Your Own

 On Real Maps.

-Design custom race tracks anywhere in the world using real satellite and dark maps.
-Drop waypoints, close the loop, and instantly see lap times, speed zones, and circuit analysis for Formula 1, GT3, and MotoGP.
+Design custom circuits and rally stages anywhere in the world on real satellite and dark maps.
+Drop waypoints, shape widths and kerbs, add a pitlane and run-off areas, then get lap times, sector analysis, and corner-by-corner data across seven racing classes — from Formula 1 to WRC.
+When it's done, share it as a ready-to-post track card.
 Free, runs in your browser, and takes about two minutes.

 How to create a race track in four steps.